Recreational (Comprehensive) and Medical (Comprehensive)

 2016: Proposition 64 made recreational marijuana legal in California (with certain regulations).

 California’s history with marijuana can be traced back over 100 years, from being the first state to criminalize its cultivation, sales and usage in 1907, to being one of the first states to legalize recreational use in the 21st century.
-As of 2017, California residents can legally grow, purchase and use marijuana both for medicinal purposes as well as recreationally according to state regulations set forth by its governing agencies: The Bureau of Medical Cannabis Regulation, The California Department of Food and Agriculture and The California Department of Public Health.
+As of 2017, California residents can legally grow, purchase and use marijuana both for medicinal purposes as well as recreationally according to state regulations set forth by its governing agencies.

 Can I possess, buy or grow marijuana in California?

-In the State of California, you may legally cultivate, possess and use marijuana for recreational purposes in one ounce or marijuana, or eight grams of Cannabis concentrates.
-This is equivalent to nearly 60 half-gram joints or 16 vaping cartridges.
+You may legally cultivate, possess and use marijuana for recreational purposes in one ounce of marijuana, or eight grams of cannabis concentrates.

 Proposition 64 allows individuals who are 21 years of age or older to grow up to six plants per home, contingent on the plants being contained in a locked area and not visible to the public.
 Additionally, according to CalNORML (updated as of March 24th, 2017), those with a doctor’s recommendation may grow more as long as it is legal in the patient’s jurisdiction.